Turupawn/MoneyMatches/README.md

-# Atomic Buster
+# What?

-DApp powering a sustainable and exciting community by providing an open platform for competitors, community managers, bettors and sponsors.
+Moneymatches on the blockchain.

+Live demo on Rinkeby network [rinkeby.atomicbuster.com](http://rinkeby.atomicbuster.com/)

 ## How?

+Atomic Buster's ethereum smart contract simplifies the interaction between Players, Community Managers and Bettors.

-Our smart contract allows flexible parameters so `competitors` are incentivized to win, `community managers` are incentivized to keep hosting events and `bettors` are incentivized to keep betting and supporting the community.
+* `Players` are incentivized to win
+* `Community Managers` are incentivized to keep hosting events
+* `Bettors` are incentivized to keep betting and supporting the community

-Check out our live demo at [rinkeby.atomicbuster.com](http://rinkeby.atomicbuster.com/)

 ## Compile, run and build